kirkhu/W_English_WRO2023_FE-Shinan-Fire-On-All-Cylinders/README.md

 Engineering materials
 ====

-This repository contains engineering materials of a self-driven vehicle's model participating in the WRO Future Engineers competition in the season 2022.
+Official GitHub repository for WRO TAIWAN team Fire On All Cylinders Future Engineers 2023.
+All code, documentation, and files are located here.

+Located below is the documentation, and a link to the build instructions.
 ## <div align="center">Content(目錄)</div>

 - ### ${{\color{red} Hardware Overview (硬體部份)}} $